Mendham Borough, New Jersey: History

+The formation of Mendham Borough from Mendham Township in 1906 began a series of new municipalities that were created in the Somerset Hills region.

-Located on the borough's southern slope of Bernardsville Mountain in the Somerset Hills lies the former estate of investment banker Walter Bliss, called Wendover.
-One of the largest mansions in the Mendhams, it is now home to the Roxiticus Golf Club.
+Located on the borough's southern slope of Bernardsville Mountain in the Somerset Hills lies Wendover, the former estate of investment banker Walter Phelps Bliss (1870-1924).
+One of the largest mansions in the Mendhams, Wendover is now home to the Roxiticus Golf Club.

 Phoenix House was purchased by Arthur Whitney of Mendham Township in 1919 and deeded to the borough in 1938 for use as its municipal building.